 - If this is your first time fermenting, read up on the Fermenting Basics to avoid making a mistake with this very special crop.

 - A starter isn’t required, particularly if you are planning on pickling the seeds after fermenting.
-Feel free to use cultured whey, the brine from another vegetable ferment or a purchased starter (affiliate link.)
+Feel free to use the brine from another vegetable ferment or a purchased starter.
+However, nasturtiums should naturally start to ferment with just salt-water brine.

-- It is nice to add an additional flavour to the nasturtium seeds.
-Add a strip of lemon peel, 1 clove of garlic or a sprig of fresh thyme to the ferment.
+- It is nice to add additional flavors to the nasturtium seeds.
+Add a strip of lemon peel, 1 clove of garlic, or a sprig of fresh thyme to the ferment.

 Keywords: capers, easy, homemade, gardening, summer, fall, probiotic, salad, pasta, pizza, vegan, gluten free, paleo, keto, whole 30